kamyarothmanhamad/Human3DSegmentation/README.md

 ## Acknowledgments

-## Acknowledgments

-We gratefully acknowledge the THUman2.0 dataset (Tsinghua University) for providing the scans used in this work: https://github.com/ytrock/THuman2.0-Dataset.
-The dataset is available for **non-commercial research use only** and access requires agreeing to the dataset terms — please follow the request instructions on the dataset repo (see `THUman2.1_Agreement.pdf`) and contact Yebin Liu (liuyebin@mail.tsinghua.edu.cn) and Tao Yu (ytrock@126.com) for access.
+We thank the [THUman2.0 dataset](https://github.com/ytrock/THuman2.0-Dataset) for providing the human scans used in this work; please cite the dataset if you use it.